Gustavo Vázquez-Lozano: Literary style

 Vázquez-Lozano's novels delve into themes of mystery, with characters navigating despair, the drudgery of daily life, magical elements, love, and betrayal.
 His stories blend nightmares and personal obsessions with the mundane aspects of everyday existence.
 El elefante que sonreía, set against the backdrop of a crumbling circus in the 1960s, "is not about abnormality or rarity, but about the abnormality exhibited by those who take their passions to dangerous extremes."
 His award-winning short story El antiguo enemigo ("The ancient enemy"), which earned the Beatriz Espejo National Short Story Award, portrays the final hours of President Francisco Madero's life.

 As a non-fiction writer, he has authored over 30 books aimed at a general audience, focusing on world history, particularly the histories of Mexico and the United States, and the relationship between both countries.
 The Aztec Eagles: The History of the Mexican Pilots Who Fought in World War II argues that Mexico's modest involvement in World War II through its 201st Fighter Squadron laid the foundation for modern diplomatic relations between Mexico and the United States, which had previously been defined by hostility.

 Vázquez-Lozano often chooses to write about marginalized historical figures.
 In 60 Years of Solitude: The life of Empress Charlotte of Mexico he challenges the common belief that Empress Charlotte of Belgium was pregnant when she left Mexico, instead portraying her as the architect of the country's first social policy.
 In El indio Victoriano he humanizes and brings new perspective to the historical figure of Victoriano Huerta, often viewed as the ultimate villain of Mexican history, offering insights into his internal conflicts, character and true motivations.
 In The Aztec Eagles: The History of the Mexican Pilots Who Fought in World War II, he argues that the 201st Fighter Squadron was conveniently forgotten by the State, despite its triumphs extending beyond military achievements to influence diplomacy.

+Vazquez-Lozano's short fiction has appeared in The Los Angeles Review and The Maine Review.
 As a columnist, he has contributed to several magazines, including Parteaguas, Algarabía and Daily Chela.
 He also has a strong interest in rock music and has occasionally written about the gender, notably a biography of the Rolling Stones.